 A deductible is an amount that you must pay before the provider disburses funds for a claim.
 Having a high deductible lowers the liability of the insurance company.
 It usually accompanies a lower premium, so make sure that you understand the policy before signing up just because it has a cheaper monthly payment.

-RV insurance, such as the one offered by Progressive, is valuable for motorhome owners.
+RV insurance is valuable for motorhome owners.
 It serves as protection on your investment and allows you to save money on maintenance.
 It also gives you peace of mind since you automatically comply with the liability coverage mandated by the law, and you gain access to emergency funds.